allen-zqh/new_blog/content/en/post/note-global/index.md

 image:
   placement: 1
-  caption: 'The cover of this book.'
+  caption: 'Cover of the book.'
-  focal_point: "Smart"
+  focal_point: "Center"
   preview_only: false

 # Projects (optional).